antoine-le-calloch/ps7-2021-2022-caspar-wia/README.md

 - the acceptance tests are passed
 - the story is integrated in the main branch
-- the new and old unit tests
+- the new and old unit tests pass
 - the build of the continuous integration passes